goFrendiAsgard/zaruba/docs/core-concepts/project/project-configs.md

     otherKey: otherValue
 ```

-You can reuse a project config by including it in your task.
-To do that you need to use `configRef` or `configRefs` property.

-To use project config in your task, please see [task's shared configs](./task/task-configs/shared-configs.md).
+To use project config in your task, please refer to [task's shared configs](../task/task-configs/shared-configs.md).

 <!--startTocSubTopic-->